amymgardiner/Text-Editor/README.md

 Module 19 Challenge - Progressive Web Applications (PWA)

+**Update: Due to the removal of Heroku's free product plans, I have found another free hosting platform that was not taught in the bootcamp.
+The [Heroku link](https://stark-depths-39479.herokuapp.com/) for this site no longer works.
+Please view this site with the new Render link below.
+Thanks!**

 ## Example of App

 The following images show the application's manifest.json file: